Thyroid nodule

 What causes thyroid nodules?

-• Autoimmune thyroid disease: Conditions such as Hashimoto’s thyroiditis or Graves’ disease can alter both thyroid structure and hormone balance.
-Long term immune activity may increase the likelihood of uneven tissue growth.
+• Autoimmune thyroid disease: conditions such as Hashimoto’s thyroiditis or Graves’ disease can alter both thyroid structure and immune activity.
+Chronic autoimmune inflammation can lead to uneven tissue growth and nodule formation over time.

-• Persistent high TSH: Thyroid stimulating hormone regulates thyroid growth and hormone production.
-When TSH remains elevated for long periods, it can encourage nodular development.
+• Elevated TSH: thyroid-stimulating hormone drives thyroid cell growth and hormone production.
+When TSH remains persistently elevated, as in hypothyroidism, it can stimulate structural changes in the gland, including nodular development.

 Most thyroid nodules reflect gradual changes in thyroid tissue rather than a serious underlying problem.
 Understanding these contributing factors helps you monitor your thyroid health in a balanced and informed way.